What is Tinnitus?

 - Sinus infection

 - Blockage in the ears caused by wax

 - Head or neck injury

-- A tumor affecting VIII cranial nerve.
+- A tumour affecting VIII cranial nerve.

-- Side-effects of some medications such as aspirin, quinine and chloroquine, some of the sedatives, anti depressants, painkillers, antibiotics, diuretics.
+- Side-effects of some medications such as aspirin, quinine and chloroquine, some of the sedatives, antidepressants, painkillers, antibiotics, diuretics.

 - Damage to the jaws causing temporomandibular joint disorder